magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-39193-->

 *  Exception handling for child processes forked by `ProcessManager` has been improved.
 When an exception occurs now, the main process exits and an error message is displayed only once.
-Previously, multiple indexer failures were logged and messages displayed.
+Previously, multiple indexer failures were logged and multiple messages were displayed.
 [GitHub-30622](https://github.com/magento/magento2/issues/30622)

 <!--- MC-39132-->